Red Shirts Challenge Runs!

 Can I use an ipod or mp3 player on the course?

 Yes.
 Though please be aware that you are running on public footpaths with the general public so make sure that you pay attention to farm vehicles, cyclists, people, dogs, horseriders, wildlife and so on.
-On a couple of the routes there are road crossings to be aware of too although there is no actual running along roads involved.

 The entry fee is a little more than normal – why is that?